sravan56/IAE_Capstone_Project/README.md

 ```
 - Now the server has began and it’s time to get into website.

 Open browser and type “http://127.0.0.1:8000” in the search bar.
 From that point you are  on our website.

+# System Specifications:

+## SOFWARE REQUIREMENT SPECIFICATION:

+Operating Systems: WINDOWS

+Front End: HTML, CSS, Java Script

+Back End: MySQl(PostgreSQL), PYTHON ,DJANGO.

+## HARDWARE SPECIFICATION:

+The following are the hardware devices that will be needed for the system

+- A personal computer (Core i3, 1.70GHz or higher recommendation)
+- Minimum RAM of 2GB
+- Uninterrupted Power Supply (UPS)
+- Printer.

+## SOFTWARE DESCRIPTION:

+- Operating System: Windows Xp, Windows 7, 8, 10
+- Browser: Mozilla Firefox, Internet explorer, Chrome.
+- Macromedia products: Dreamweaver Photoshop flash
+- Database tool: PostgreSQL (PgAdmin 4)

+PostgreSQL:
+- PostgreSQL is a database server.
+- PostgreSQL is a multi-threaded, multi-user server.
+- PostgreSQL supports standard SQL.
+- PostgreSQL compiles on a number of platforms.
+- PostgreSQL is free to download and use.